monoscope-tech/apitoolkit-landing/blog/top-7-api-observability-tool-for-peak-api-performance/index.md

 ## Our take

-For small teams with basic monitoring needs and limited budget, explore user-friendly options like APItoolkit (freemium) or open-source solutions like Prometheus.
+For small teams with basic monitoring needs and limited budget, explore user-friendly options like monoscope (freemium) or open-source solutions like Prometheus.

 For larger teams with complex API architectures and advanced requirements, consider feature-rich commercial tools like Dynatrace or Datadog (paid plans).